kennith/blog/README.md

 # always learning

 This is my personal blog.
-You can view the source code here and you can view it on https://kennith.github.com/kennith
+You can view the source code here.

+The site url is https://kennith.github.io

 ## Stacks